pri-k/docs-mysql/cluster-behavior.html.md

 If the proxy detects that this node becomes [unhealthy](https://github.com/cloudfoundry/cf-mysql-release/blob/release-candidate/docs/proxy.md#unhealthy), it will sever existing connections, and route all new connections to a different, healthy node.
 If there are no healthy MariaDb nodes, the proxy will reject all subsequent connections.

-While transitioning from one node to a cluster, there will be an undetermined period of performance degradation while the new node sync's all data from the original node.
+While transitioning from one node to a cluster, there will be an undetermined period of performance degradation while the new node syncs all data from the original node.

 Note: If you are planning to scale up MariaDb nodes, it is recommended to do so in different Availability Zones to maximize cluster availability.
 An Availability Zone is a network-distinct section of a given Region.
 Further details are available in [Amazon's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).